 10) Pasta Salad

-Pasta salad is either joyous or a beige punishment.
-The difference is acid and salt.
-Add a squeeze of lemon to warm pasta and pesto.
-Finish it off with cherry tomatoes.
-A small amount of arugula wilts just enough to seem deliberate.
-I’ve seen individuals take a little, then come back suspiciously often.
+Pasta salad is either fun or a beige punishment.
+The difference lies between an acid and a salt.
+Mix warm pasta and pesto with a squeeze of lemon.
+Top it off with some cherry tomatoes.
+A small amount of arugula wilts enough to appear intentional.
+I have witnessed people take a small quantity and then return suspiciously frequently.

 11) Baked Beans

-Even if you’ve never had one, this dish smells like a porch swing.
-Bacon offers a deep hearty flavor while molasses provides a dark, sweet, almost nostalgic flavor.
-Let it cook long enough to thicken so it doesn’t slosh around like bean soup.
-If you’re concerned about sweetness, a splash of vinegar gives it a more sophisticated flavor.
+The scent of this dish brings to mind the nostalgic memories of a swing on a porch.
+Bacon has a rich, robust flavor, while molasses has a deep, sweet, and somewhat evocative flavor.
+Let it cook for long enough to thicken so it doesn’t slosh around like bean soup.
+For those who worry about a dish being too sweet, a splash of vinegar adds a more refined taste.

 12) Macaroni Salad